Team-BHP > Commercial Vehicles

 Regarding the speed buzzer, Yes, these are being removed by many tuners and the rates varies based on the brand more than anything else.
 Around 15 K for BMW is the current rate and this can be done remotely.

-Turbanator is online now (10) Thanks
+Turbanator is offline (10) Thanks

 Old 11th March 2020, 18:07 #13